MicrosoftDocs/PowerShell-Docs/dsc/publishConfigs.md

 No output will be shown, but you should now see a "<GUID or Configuration Name>.mof.checksum" file.

-## Where to store the .MOF files and CheckSums
+## Where to store MOF files and CheckSums

 ### On a DSC HTTP Pull Server